Can all drugs benefit from TDM? Not really. For TDM to be effective and useful, one or more of the following should apply:

 - The patient is pregnant, very young, or elderly.

 - Compliance or history with the drug is poor.

-Unless criteria like these exist, it doesn't make much sense to perform TDM testing.
+Unless criteria like these exist, it doesn't make much sense to monitor the drug.
 Penicillin, for example is never measured in the serum.
 It has a wide therapeutic window, it is not given chronically, it has minimal toxicity, etc.